 I have been an instructor and a black belt since 2013.
 In this blog, I want to impart some of the wisdom and knowledge I’ve acquired over the years, as well as share my stories and experiences; from “how to defend yourself” to “the time I kicked someone in the ass, literally.”

 I do not claim to be an expert.
 I am a humbled martial arts practitioner who hopes to spread awareness about the importance of self-defense training, continue to study and learn from the world of martial arts and above all, conduct research for my work-in-progress novel.

 The advice and opinions I express in these blogs are from my experience or from the research I have done.
 I am always open to a good debate or conversation to broaden my horizons, but please be respectful.

 “We are what we repeatedly do.
 Excellence, therefore, is not an act, but a habit.”Aristotle

-I am not an expert in martial arts.
-I am a practitioner of the arts, and I continue to study, learn and grow as I dive deeper into my research.
+I am not a martial arts expert.
+I am a humbled practitioner, and I continue to study, learn and grow as I dive deeper into my research.